 Posted by Peter Kennedy on 9/18/2019 to Victron MultiPlus and Quatro

 There are two main programs you can use to program the MultiPlus or Quattro.
 Victron Connect is the newest and most user friendly of the programs and works on PC or Mac.
 VE Configure is an older program that only works on a PC At the time of writing VE Configure has more features and is required if you want to add in any of the sub-programs called "Assistants".
-If you are programming a MultiPlus to work with a BMS in a managed Lithium battery system you must use VE Configure.
-Otherwise Victron Connect is an easier option for more everyday programming.
+Victron Connect is an easier option for more everyday programming.
 Either way the article below and its two follow on articles discuss in depth some of the settings that you will be tweaking regardless of which program you use.
-I wrote another article called Programming your MultiPlus using Victron Connect that you can look at but I suggest you still read below because this is where you will find the most detailed discussion of the settings.
+Unless you need to use the "Assistants" you should skip over to my article Programming your MultiPlus using Victron Connect

 Installing your Victron MultiPlus Inverter Charger Demo Lithium Battery System - the details Demo Lithium Battery System Programming your Victron MultiPlus inverter charger with the VE Configure program - Part 2 - The Settings Programming your Victron MultiPlus inverter charger with the VE Configure program - Part 3 - "The Assistants" Lithium Battery Installation - example from Sailbits.Com Testing your Lithium Ion battery system